nikhayes/FibPhoFlow/README.md

 3. The streams (GCaMP and UV) are downsampled based on the hz value one sets.

-4. A normalization of the calcium stream is performed using the isosbestic stream
+4. A normalization of the calcium stream is performed using the isosbestic stream, but this is optional and it is possible for the calcium and isosbestic traces to just be normalized to themselves.

 5. From here, based on the experimental metadata found in the experiment's excel file, the processed streams from step 3 are chopped up into specific "epoch" traces for analysis and these traces are normalized to user-defined recording baseline periods to obtain traces in terms of delta F/F.

 ## To-do's

-1. Fix package dependency issues and allow for download with conda-forge
+1. Fix package dependency issues and allow for download with conda-forge and PyPi

 2. Add option for butterworth low pass filtering step.